stajichlab/Antarctic_Virus_Discovery/README.md

 ## Github Repository for
-# Antarctic rock viral catalog reveals high diversity and spatial structuring
+# Antarctic rocks are governed by highly diverse and unknown viruses

 ## by Cassie Ettinger, Morgan Saunders, Jason Stajich, Claudia Coleine et al.